Program – Museums Advocacy Day 2026

 Tuesday, February 24

 Travel on your own or with fellow advocates to Capitol Hill for your meetings.
+AAM will have shuttles running between the Sheraton Pentagon City and Capitol Hill.
 Remember to leave plenty of time for security screening!
-See FAQs for travel tips and directions.
+See map of Capitol Hill.

 Put everything from yesterday’s program into action as you meet with your Congressional representatives and their teams throughout the day.
 The Alliance is arranging your Capitol Hill visits for you based on information you provided during registration.
 Your customized meeting schedule (you will be emailed access prior to the event) will be available—via electronic format—through the Advocacy Day App shortly prior to and during Museums Advocacy Day.
 You will: